coheonsb/divZoom/README.md

 # DIVZOOM

-Let's zoom in and out of DIV with touch event
+Let's zoom in and out of DIV with touch event (pinch)

 Useful when only certain areas need to be zoomed in or out